 National Weatherization Day: Local Impact in Blair County

 Oct.
-30 marks National Weatherization Day, a day focusing local, state and national attention on the weatherization assistance programs and the work being performed by dedicated community assistance providers.
+30 marks National Weatherization Day, a day focusing local, state and national attention on the Weatherization Assistance Program and the work being performed by dedicated community assistance providers.

 How does BCCAA improve the quality of life for its residents?